Australian Marine Parks

 Stephen van Leeuwen

-Stephen is a Wardandi Noongar man from the Harris Family in the South West Boojarah Native Title Claim area.
-The Harris Family have strong cultural connections to the waters in the South-west Marine Region, including Geographe and South-west Corner Marine Parks.
+Professor Stephen van Leeuwen is a Wardandi Noongar man from the Harris Family in the South West Boojarah Noongar Native Title Settlement area.
+The Harris Family has strong cultural connections to the waters in the South-west Marine Region, including Geographe and South-west Corner Marine Parks.

-Stephen is committed to ensuring Australia’s First Peoples have the opportunity to take an active role in the management of country, including involvement in the co-design and delivery of management programs.
+Professor van Leeuwen is committed to ensuring Australia’s First Peoples have the opportunity to take an active role in the management of Country, including involvement in the co-design and delivery of management programs that support ongoing and enduring stewardship.

-He is focused on ensuring such projects not only deliver strong conservation and biodiversity outcomes but also benefits for social wellbeing, economic prosperity and the cultural security of community.
+He is focused on ensuring the delivery of strong conservation and biodiversity outcomes that deliver mutual benefits which enhance the social wellbeing, economic prosperity, cultural security and connection of Indigenous Australians to their land and sea Country.

 Rebecca Wellard